Violence and video games: fMRI studies

-Some scholars worry there may be an effect of violent video games on brain activity, although such concerns are highly contentious.
+The extent to which video games have a long-term effect on the brain is disputed.
 Some scientists have attempted to use functional magnetic resonance imaging to study this hypothesis.
 Some studies suggested that participants who engaged with VVGs displayed increases in the functioning of their amygdala and decreases in the functioning of their frontal lobe.
 Some scholars argue that the effect on the frontal lobe may be similar to the deactivation seen in disruptive behavior disorders.
 However, potential funding conflicts of interest have been noted for some of these studies.
 During the Brown Vs. EMA legal case, it was noted that the studies conducted by Kronenberger were openly funded by "The Center for Successful Parenting", which may mean a conflict of interest.

 Further, other studies have failed to find a link between violent games and diminished brain function.
-For example, an fMRI study by Regenbogen and colleagues suggested VVGs do not diminish the ability to differentiate between real and virtual violence.
+For example, an fMRI study by Regenbogen and colleagues found no link between violent video games and a diminished ability to differentiate between real and virtual violence.
 Another study from 2016 using fMRI found no evidence that VVGs led to a desensitization effect in players.
 In a recent BBC interview, Dr. Simone Kuhn explained that the brain effects seen in prior fMRI studies likely indicated that players were simply able to distinguish between reality and fiction and modulate their emotional reaction accordingly, not becoming desensitized.